Jet-Set-Radio-API/JetSetRadio-API/README.md

 ## Contributing
 I am open and welcome to ALL contributions.

-Currently, I have plans to add more Resources to the API.
-See the [Issues](https://github.com/Jet-Set-Radio-API/JetSetRadio-API/issues) page to see a list of resources still yet to be implemented.

-See the [Contributing Docs](./src/docs/CONTRIBUTE.md) to get started!

 Please submit a Pull Request off of main with your proposed changes.
 You can also submit an issue if you find something wrong, have questions, or want to discuss something further.